How Much Does a Bathroom Renovation Cost in the UK?

 It can take a number of days to fit a bathroom, depending on it is size and how much work is being done.

-If the bathroom is being tiled, or having underfloor heating added, then this is certainly going to add to the installation period.
-A standard bathroom renovation should take anywhere from two to three days, but it can typically go up to five days.
+If the bathroom is being tiled, or having underfloor heating added, then this will lengthen the installation period.
+A standard bathroom renovation should take anywhere from two to three weeks, but don’t be surprised if your timeline looks more like five to six weeks.

 Bathrooms can be small or family-sized.
 A typical family bathroom in the UK measures 2m x 2m.
-The bigger the bathroom, the more you’ll pay for tiling, flooring etc.
+The bigger the bathroom, the more you’ll inevitably pay for tiling, flooring and paint.

 To get an expert finish it’s always better to hire a professional bathroom fitter.
 It is possible to attempt to fit your own bathroom DIY-style.
 But, unless you know what you’re doing it’s really not recommended.
 The plumbing alone can prove problematic.

 The system depends on your new suite and whether or not the existing system is robust enough.
-For a basic renovation you’re looking at adding in a few pipes.
-For a bathroom where the location of the sink, shower etc is being moved, then you’ll need a new system.
-This could cost up to £1000.
+For a basic bathroom renovation, you’re looking at adding in a few pipes.
+For a bathroom where the location of the sink, shower, bath or loo is being moved, then you’ll need a new system.
+This could cost up to £1,000.
 In terms of plumbing costs, you can expect to pay a standard rate of £40 to £60 per hour.

 You can pay anything from £800 up to £3,500 for a new boiler depending on the type and who is installing it for you.